 Until further notice parents, volunteers, and visitors will not be present on campus.
 If you need to see someone at the school, you will need to contact the office to make an appointment.

-Yes, they will plan to continue providing this service at existing program sites for students in grades K-5.
+Yes, they will plan to continue providing this service at Youthlink for students in grades K-5.
 They will implement their own social distancing plans which will be communicated directly to their child care clients.

 The GCCS preschool program will finalize all details soon.
 There could be adjustments made specifically for preschool.